-Nonetheless it still represents an impressive mandate for the party that has ruled since open elections began in 1994.
-It blitzed its closest rival the Democratic Alliance (DA) led by Helen Zille which took just 16.7 per cent of the vote.
-The election also represents a remarkable comeback for the newly installed president.
-Just four years ago Zuma was sacked as deputy president by his boss Thabo Mbeki for being implicated in a corruption scandal.
+It still represents an impressive mandate for the party that has ruled since open elections began in 1994.
+It blitzed the Democratic Alliance (DA) led by Helen Zille which took just 16.7 per cent of the vote.
+The election also represents a remarkable comeback for Zuma.
+He was sacked four years ago as deputy president by Thabo Mbeki for being implicated in a corruption scandal.
 He was charged with corruption, money laundering and racketeering, but the charges were dropped on a technicality in the lead-up to the election.
 Zuma’s supporters claim he was the victim of a political conspiracy hatched by Mbeki.

 Zuma got his revenge when he assumed leadership of the ANC in December 2007.
-At the party’s national conference he defeated Thabo Mbeki by a 60:40 margin leaving Mbeki a lame duck president.
+At the party’s national conference he defeated Mbeki by a 60:40 margin leaving Mbeki a lame duck president.
 Zuma counted on the support of people in rural areas and townships where unemployment is nudging 50 percent and poverty is widespread.
-It was also South Africa’s shack-dwellers, farm workers, unemployed and domestic workers who gave Zuma his emphatic election win.
+South Africa’s shack-dwellers, farm workers, unemployed and domestic workers gave Zuma his emphatic election win.

-And despite many problems associated with their 15 year tenure of power, most of South Africa’s poor don’t have a logical alternative to vote for.
+Despite problems associated with their 15 year tenure of power, most of South Africa’s poor don’t have a logical alternative to vote for.
 Most people see Zille’s DA as the political front of white business while the newly formed Congress of the People (an ANC breakaway faction loyal to Mbeki) which came third, is seen to stand for black business.
-Together their combined vote barely topped 24 percent and, according to the BBC, will face pressure to merge if they are to launch a more effective challenge to the ANC in the next election in 2014.
+Their combined vote barely topped 24 percent and, according to the BBC, will face pressure to merge for a more effective challenge to the ANC in the next election in 2014.

-In the meantime, it will be Jacob Zuma turn to hog the limelight.
-The 67 year old is the first Zulu president and is known for wearing traditional garb including leopard skins and a spear at ceremonial events.
+Zuma, 67, is the first Zulu president and is known for wearing traditional garb including leopard skins and a spear at ceremonial events.
 He celebrated victory on Thursday in typical fashion by dancing and singing his signature song, the Zulu anti-apartheid anthem “Bring Me My Machine Gun.”
-Yet many people believe there is a political conservative hiding underneath this flamboyant façade.
+Many people believe there is a political conservative hiding underneath this flamboyant façade.
 During the election, Zuma offered prayers to ancestors, denounced same-sex marriage as a “disgrace to God”, promised a referendum on the death penalty, condemned political rivals as “witches” and “snakes”, and defended polygamy as “African”.

 Zuma’s most difficult task will be to fulfil his post-election promise to unite the country.
-Nearly all of the nation’s whites and coloured people voted for the DA and South Africa’s communities still live their lives apart along colour-coded lines despite the emergence of a growing black middle class.
-As Matthew Tostevin writes at Reuters, Zuma will have to juggle the needs of those who want a greater share of the wealth with those who feel they are politically marginalised.
+Nearly all the nation’s whites and coloured people voted for the DA and South Africa’s communities still live along colour-coded lines despite the emergence of a growing black middle class.
+As Matthew Tostevin writes at Reuters, Zuma will have to juggle the needs of those who want a greater share of the wealth with those who feel politically marginalised.

 While the ANC has faithfully served the anti-apartheid cause for almost a century, many argue it is now time to move on to a new political era in South Africa.
 The party’s popularity, membership and moral authority are in decline.
 Five million South Africans have HIV/AIDS (the largest population in the world),violent crime is endemic; and the black underclass continues to grow.
 In 2006, the South African Institute of Race Relations estimated that 4.2 million South Africans were living on $1 a day or less in 2005, up from 1.9 million in 1996 (pdf).
-With or without the protection of the ANC executive committee, Zuma will need a lot more than populist appeal and revolutionary anthems to deal effectively with these issues.
+Zuma will need a lot more than populist appeal and revolutionary anthems to deal effectively with these issues.